geovanecomp/BriteCore-Insurance-System/README.md

 * https://github.com/geovanecomp/BriteCore-Insurance-System/blob/master/docs/system/main_screen.jpeg

 ### Devops ***(My personal mega bonus)**
 * The project was built using Docker and Docker-compose, with that anyone can make an easy and faster installation using these containers.
-With that, for example, was really easy up the application to AWS - Amazon Web Services.
+With that, for example, was really easy to deploy the application to the AWS (Amazon Web Services).

 ## How to execute a developer version